guysudai1/calcure/README.md

 ## Usage

-Run `calcure` in your terminal.
+Run `calcuresu` in your terminal.
 You may need to restart your terminal after the install.

 ### Key bindings